micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And He [^g]kept repeating, Do you not yet understand?
+And He kept repeating, Do you not yet understand?